Jeolpaul2/BETA-MUSIC-BOT/Strings/readme.md

 | hi | Hindi  | Thanks to [TeamYukki](https://t.me/TeamYukki)

-### We need your help in translating Yukki Music Bot.
+### We need your help in translating Beta Music Bot.
 How to Contribute?

 You can edit [`en.yml`](https://github.com/TeamYukki/public/blob/master/strings/langs/en.yml) present in langs folder to your own language and send us the edited file at [@YukkiSupport](https://t.me/YukkiSupport)